lsst-dm/prompt_processing/doc/playbook.rst

   #.
 The branch whose container definition will be used
   #.
 The label of the Science Pipelines container.
   #.
-If using a quick-stack build, the Science Pipelines Container should be set to `ghcr.io/lsst/quick-stack <https://ghcr.io/lsst/quick-stack>`_.
+If using a quick-stack build, the Science Pipelines Container should be set to `ghcr.io/lsst/quick-stack <https://ghcr.io/lsst/quick-stack>`_ [private repo, requires login].

   New containers built from ``main`` are tagged with the corresponding Science Pipelines release (plus ``w_latest`` or ``d_latest`` if the release was requested by that name).
   For automatic ``main`` builds, or if the corresponding box in the manual build is checked, the new container also has the ``latest`` label.